Home » Price Action Trading Guide

 Tweezer Bottoms

-Both variations are comprised of two opposite candlesticks – one bullish and one bearish, with their lows and highs matching.
-Again, in order for Tweezers to work properly, the market needs to be in a recognized short-term or long-term trend.
+Both variations consist of two opposite candlesticks, one bullish and one bearish, with their lows and highs matching.
+Again, for Tweezers to work properly, the market must exhibit a recognizable short-term or long-term trend.

 How can this pattern be interpreted?
-In a bull trend, at the wick of the first candlestick the bulls have been overpowered by the bears.
-Then, the wick of the second candle indicates another attempt by the bulls to drive the market higher.
-After two failed attempts by the bulls to take control over the market, the sellers have finally managed to gain the upper hand and, thus, they are able to drive the price down.
+In a bull trend, at the wick of the first candlestick, the bulls have been overpowered by the bears.
+The wick of the second candle indicates another attempt by the bulls to drive the market higher.
+After the bulls fail to assume market control twice in a row, sellers finally gain the upper hand and can drive the price down.

-In general, Tweezers are required to have matching highs or lows, regardless of that whether it is their wicks or their bodies that match.
-It is possible to observe an Engulfing formation with the two candles’ highs or lows matching – it would still be considered as a Tweezer.
-Therefore, more than two candles may participate in the formation of Tweezers and they are all required to have matching lows or highs.
+In general, Tweezers must have matching highs or lows, whether the match occurs in their bodies or wicks.
+The highs or lows of the candles in some Engulfing formations may also match but this is still considered a Tweezer.
+Therefore, more than two candles may participate in the formation of Tweezers and they must all have matching lows or highs.

-The ideal Tweezer scenario assumes that the size and the wicks of the two candlesticks appear to be quite similar.
-The formation tends to be even more powerful in case the candles appear like “twins”.
+The ideal Tweezer scenario assumes that the bodies and wicks of the two candlesticks are quite similar.
+The formation is even more powerful when the candles look like “twins”.

-Note that the bodies of the two candlesticks are not necessarily required to be of equal size.
-Also, even the matching lows and highs may show a small difference.
-Yet, the more exact the candles appear on the chart, the greater the possibility of a trend reversal will be.
+Note that the bodies of the two candlesticks are not necessarily required to be the same size.
+The matching lows and highs may also show a small difference.
+However, the more identical the candles appear on the chart, the greater the possibility of a trend reversal.

 Harami

-This is a double candle pattern comprised of one large candlestick (of either color) and one small candlestick, whose body is completely engulfed by the prior candle’s body.
-The second candlestick is also known as a spinning top and can be of the following type – a Doji, a Hammer, a Hanging Man, or a Shooting Star.
-What traders need to look for is that the second candle’s body should be within the first candle’s body.
+This is a double-candle pattern consisting of one large candlestick (either red or green) and one small candlestick, whose body is completely engulfed by the first candle’s body.
+The second candlestick is also known as a spinning top and can be a Doji, a Hammer, a Hanging Man, or a Shooting Star.
+Traders should look for situations where the second candle’s body is within the first candle’s body.
 The wicks of the second candle are not required to be within the range of the first candle.
-Therefore, traders need to watch the open-close range, not the high-low range of the candles.
+It follows that traders should watch the open-close range rather than the high-low range of the candles.

 Harami 1